4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/09-Creating_your_first_function/README.md

 + The space within the curly brackets `{...}` is the function body.
 Here is where the arguments are processed and some sort of output is provided.

-The output can include returning a value (as shown in the example above), printing to the console, calling another function, etc.
++ The output can include returning a value (as shown in the example above), printing to the console, calling another function, etc.

++ The function `addNumbers()` is supposed to return the sum of two given numbers:

 ## 📝 Instructions:

-The function `addNumbers()` is supposed to return the sum of two given numbers:

 1. Complete the necessary code with the function body to make it behave as expected.

 2. The exercise should print `7` to the console.

-### 💡 Hint:
+## 💡 Hint:

 - The function is receiving two arguments (stored in the parameters `a` and `b`).
 You can create a variable called `sum` within the function body that stores the total of both arguments.